Nativization: Phonological transfer

-In Singaporean English, the /θ/ and /ð/ are lost in the process of nativization, and instead have been replaced with /f/ and /d/.
-This phenomenon is not unique to this particular variety of English, but can also be found in various Southeast Asian, and African varieties as well.
+For most speakers of Singaporean English, the /θ/ and /ð/ are lost in the process of nativization, and instead have been replaced with /t, d/ at the start of words and /f, v/ at the end of words.
+This phenomenon is not unique to this particular variety of English, but can be found in various Southeast Asian, and African varieties as well.
 One reason for this is the markedness of these sounds; they are rare cross-linguistically.
 See below for another example of phonological transfer in Chavacano.